 Dr. Carol P. McCoy, President of Find-Your-Roots, can help you meet your family research goals in many ways—as researcher, writer, organizer, coach, presenter and workshop leader.
+Photo below.
+Carol McCoy presenting the Vital Records of Durham, Maine to Shannon Plourde, Town Clerk of Durham, Maine in June 2018.

 Researcher.
 She is an expert researcher and relentless “family detective”, who utilizes traditional sources, such as court house records, archival records, libraries near and far as well as the internet, historical society contacts, and other personal contacts to reach your family history goals.
 By working with contacts found in the research process, she often discovers photographs and mementos of your family along with client’s long-lost relatives.
+Dr, McCoy is only accepting a limited number of clients at this time.

 Writer.
 As a published author with a doctorate in psychology, she has honed her writing skills.
 She enjoys preparing genealogical reports using the Family Tree Maker computer program, which produces a variety of pedigree, descendant and ancestor charts, and family group sheets, and professional reports, which include documentation of sources.
 She can print the report for you or send you the computer file for your use on your own computer.